<- All Blogs

 Bolster attack preparedness

+With the growing sophistication of cyber threats and the inevitability of successful attacks, organizations must prepare for the aftermath of a breach.
 Despite this reality, only 33% of respondents reported confidence in their workforce’s capability to perform the relevant tasks needed to recover from a cyber incident.
 Organizations need to shift focus from merely stopping attacks to understanding what to do after an attack occurs.

 While prevention and detection remain critical, a holistic approach to resilience is essential.
 Cyber resilience involves preparing for the worst-case scenario while maintaining world-class defensive capabilities.

-Measure cyber resilience – with real data
+Measure cyber resilience – with real data.

+While 86% of organizations have initiated cyber resilience programs, over half of respondents expressed concerns about their organization's lack of a comprehensive approach to measuring cyber resilience.
 This statistic underscores a broader issue—the absence of a standardized framework for proving cyber resilience on an organizational scale.
 Consequently, many organizations grapple with the challenge of identifying pertinent metrics and data points necessary for a thorough assessment of their resilience capabilities.
 Organizations must develop more effective means of evaluating and substantiating resilience outcomes.

 Pivot away from traditional industry certifications and training